jeremy-shannon/CarND-Advanced-Lane-Lines/README.md

 ```
 curve_radius = ((1 + (2*fit[0]*y_0*y_meters_per_pixel + fit[1])**2)**1.5) / np.absolute(2*fit[0])
 ```
-In this example, `fit[0]` is the first coefficient (the y-squared coefficient) of the second order polynomial fit, and `fit[1]` is the second (y) coefficient. `y_0` is the y position within the image upon which the curvature calcuation is based (the bottom-most y - the position of the car in the image - was chosen). `y_meters_per_pixel` is the factor used for converting from pixels to meters.
+In this example, `fit[0]` is the first coefficient (the y-squared coefficient) of the second order polynomial fit, and `fit[1]` is the second (y) coefficient. `y_0` is the y position within the image upon which the curvature calculation is based (the bottom-most y - the position of the car in the image - was chosen). `y_meters_per_pixel` is the factor used for converting from pixels to meters.
 This conversion was also used to generate a new fit with coefficients in terms of meters.

-The position of the vehicle with respect to the center of the lane is calculated with the following line of code:
+The position of the vehicle with respect to the center of the lane is calculated with the following lines of code:
 ```
 lane_center_position = (r_fit_x_int + l_fit_x_int) /2
 center_dist = (car_position - lane_center_position) * x_meters_per_pix